Art-of-WiFi/UniFi-API-client/README.md

 #### IMPORTANT NOTES:

-1. In the above example, `$site_id` is the short site "name" (usually 8 characters long) that is visible in the URL when managing the site in the UniFi SDN Controller.
+1. In the above example, `$site_id` is the short site "name" (usually 8 characters long) that is visible in the URL when managing the site in the UniFi Network Controller.
 For example with this URL:

    `https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard`